 Narcolepsy is a sleep disorder.
-It causes bouts of sleep during the day.
-Sleep attacks can happen while you drive, talk, or work.
-They happen without control.
+It causes excess sleepiness during the day.
+Sudden attacks of sleep can happen while driving, talking, or working.

-People often have at least 1 or more of:
+People with the disorder have 1 or more of these problems:

-- Brief times when you can’t move while waking up or falling asleep
+- Brief times when the person cannot move while waking up or falling asleep

-- Vivid dreams that appear while waking up or falling asleep
+- Vivid dreams that happen while waking up or falling asleep

 |Brainstem—Area of Brain Related to Alertness|